Skip to main content

 • Right-click for actions like rename, delete, or add content

 In the sidebar, items shown in orange can be opened (chapters, notes, book settings).
 Items in grey are containers that hold other items.
+This color cue is a quick way to tell, at a glance, what you can click into versus what's just holding things together.

 Was this guide helpful?